FilippVolodin/ReeePlayer/README.md

 # ReeePlayer

-The ReeePlayer application is designed for spaced repetition of fragments (clips) of video and audio files with similar principle as in [Anki](https://en.wikipedia.org/wiki/Anki_(software)).
+The ReeePlayer application is designed for spaced repetition of fragments (clips) of video and audio files with similar principle as in [Anki](https://en.wikipedia.org/wiki/Anki_(software)) and has the next features:

+- Download mediafiles from different sites
+- Watch video and audio files with two subtitles (by now, only external)
+- Change the playback speed without changing the tempo
+- Skips silent parts in real time
+- Quickly select and save video clips with text

 ## Social Network Links